Stress Eating

 Emotions can feel overwhelming, but let’s break it down into more manageable parts.

-The key to emotional mastery is learning the skills for greater emotional awareness, so you reduce your stress and prevent any struggling with stress eating before it starts.
+The key to emotional mastery is learning the skills for greater emotional awareness to reduce your stress and prevent any struggle with stress eating before it starts.

 1. Reconnect with your sense of calm.

 Creating a restful place inside yourself is a process.
-No one is perfect and sometimes tapping into your calm place is easier than at other times.
+No one is perfect and sometimes tapping into your calm place is more manageable than at other times.

 Calming yourself is a skill that you can learn at any time in life and it gets easier with practice.